AlexFate/BrailleToTextTransformer/README.md

 SpecialTranslators TranslateDictionary doesn't contains symbol '#' and '_', of course it can't translate it.
 ```
 ### I want MORE braille translation, but TextTranslator can translate only casual text?
-Yes, but your can create MathTranslator and use it with TextTranslator.
+Yes, but you can create MathTranslator and use it with TextTranslator.
 For example:
 Input: casual text with some math
 First iteration (TextTranslator) -> Translate text, and it ignore math.
 Second iteration (put previous result to you MathTranslator) -> it translating maths parts.